 - 6.14 We put your application on the housing list according to the type and size of the house that you need.
-This helps make sure that each house is let to a household that will make the best use of the house property. - 6.15 We normally carry out home visits before your name comes to the top of the housing list.
-We may carry out a home visit before an offer of accommodation is made to confirm all circumstances are correct. - 6.16 Our policy is that no more than two people should have to share a bedroom.
+This helps make sure that each house is let to a household that will make the best use of the property. - 6.15 We may carry out a home visit before an offer of accommodation is made to confirm all circumstances are correct. - Our policy is that no more than two people should have to share a bedroom.
 We then work out the number of rooms you need as follows, based on who will be living permanently in your household.